RoboCupatHomeSim/common-unity/README.md

 # Common Unity Project

-This is a common Unity project for the RoboCup@Home Simulation competition in the World Robot Competition.
+This is a common Unity project for the RoboCup@Home Simulation competition.
 Please make a common unitypackage, and import the unitypackage to Unity projects of each competition.

 See also [wiki page](https://github.com/RoboCupatHomeSim/common-unity/wiki).